 A Celebration of his life will be held Saturday, November 9th, at 1 PM, in The Ballroom of Judson Manor, 1890 E. 107th St., Cleveland, OH 44106.

-To send flowers to George Noble Havens' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of George Noble Havens, please visit our floral store.